-- Have goals or objectives that you/or client need help to accomplish.
+Have goals or objectives that they would like us to assist with

 The Application Process: